Navigating Common Policy Issues

 A student on Financial Aid Warning who fails to meet any of the Satisfactory Academic Progress standards will be placed on Financial Aid Suspension and is ineligible for Federal Student Aid.

-Students may appeal SAP suspension via this form.
+Students may appeal SAP suspension.
 For assistance navigating the appeals process, please contact the University Ombuds.

 Students who fail to maintain an institutional GPA of 2.0 or greater will be placed on Academic Probation for the following semester.
 If, after the probationary term, the student's GPA is still less than 2.0, they will be placed on Academic Suspension.
 The terms of suspension vary by college: